top of page

 I have liver cirrhosis: Welcome

-Lung cancer, specifically non-small lung cancer (NSCLC), is the most common cause of cancer-related deaths and second most common cancer overall in the United States.
+Lung cancer, specifically non-small lung cancer (NSCLC), is the leading cause of cancer-related deaths and the second most common cancer in the United States.
 Former tobacco smokers are at 6-fold higher risk for lung cancer compared to non-smokers.
+Contrary to common belief, about 60% of individuals at high risk for lung cancer, or those diagnosed in early stages, are overweight (BMI ≥ 25).
 Ways to help protect high-risk individuals are needed.
 We are seeing if Metformin Extended Release (ER) has preventive and protective effects that can lower this risk.

 Principal Investigators: